 The actual basis for the cost for your sea freight is naturally the cost from port to port.
 But sea freight is strongly affected by currency rates and oil prices.
 To provide quotes over the long term, sometimes variable surcharges are added.

-CAF – currency adjustment factor – and a BAF – bunker adjustment factor.
+CAF and BAFCAF – currency adjustment factor – and a BAF – bunker adjustment factor.
 Either as percentage mark-up or as a fixed amount.

 eSchenker is our most advanced logistic solution yet.
 It incorporates all eServices into one portal, giving you maximum support at every stage of your supply chain.
 From tracking and scheduling to booking and reporting, eSchenker has your logistics covered.